E. F. Averyt/Paul and Mildred Wood Learning Center

 Vandiver was completed in 2005 and houses 72 female students.
 The air-conditioned, two-story unit has a central lounge, study area and laundry facility.
 Nap Vandiver and Carolina First Bank funded this facility.

-Martin is a 72 bed residence hall which was constructed in 2008 for female resident students.
+Martin was completed in 2008 and houses 72 female students.
 The air-conditioned, two-story unit has a central lounge, study area and laundry facility.
+The hall was built by a gift from the Martin Family.

-Brashier was completed in 1973 as Brashier Apartments and was remodeled in 2004.
-The two-story, 12-unit complex is situated on the southwest corner of the central campus and faces Highway 414 and the Melvin & Dollie Younts Stadium.
-The residence hall is air-conditioned and has hardwood floors.
+Brashier was completed in 1973 as Brashier Apartments and was remodeled in 2004 for resident students.
+The two-story, 12-unit residence hall is air-conditioned and has hardwood floors.
 Brashier Hall was a gift from Mr. T. Walter Brashier, Greenville businessman and Southern Baptist evangelist.

-Wood consists of three houses used for men’s housing.
+Wood consists of five houses used for men’s housing.
 The Roper Mountain House was donated by Roper Mountain Baptist Church in Greenville.
+Two houses were donated by the Wood Family and to others were moved from the main campus.

 West Crain Drive

-West Crain consists of three houses, two donated by Hanson Rock Quarry.
-An additional house from main campus will also be moved to this location and renovated.
+West Crain consists of four houses, two donated by Hanson Rock Quarry.
+An additional house from main campus was also moved to this location and renovated.

-Two duplexes on Tigerville Road housing 12 male students.
+The wood duplex on Tigerville Road house 10 male students.